stolksdorf/vitreum/v4_todo.md

 - [ ] Add a `examples.md` outlining good examples for each file
 - [x] Make sure live reload works on just build folder
-- [ ] Get headtags working, make sure to merge into template head -Render should take a fourth parameter to merge with the original config
+- [ ] Get headtags working, make sure to merge into template head
+- [ ] Render should take a fourth parameter to merge with the original config
 - [ ] Asset should use a glob match for specific file names, `face.tracking.js`;
 - [ ] Make an `how_to.md`
   - How to add a client-side config